In this article

 Is all pesto made the same way?

-The word “pesto” is nowadays used to refer to a whole range of different sauces.
+The word “pesto” nowadays refers to a whole range of different sauces.

 These sauces often don’t include basil.
 Although a green herb is usually substituted, they often use a nut other than pine – or don’t have nuts at all – and may well not contain cheese.
-In other words, if you see pesto on a menu or are serving it at someone’s house, it is worth checking whether or not they are actually using one that contains cheese.
+In other words, if you see pesto on a menu or are served it at someone’s house, it is worth checking whether or not it actually contains cheese.

 How to make vegan pesto?